-The Canberra Deep Space Communication Complex is a vital part of NASA’s Deep Space Network, sending and receiving data and commands from spacecraft studying the planets of our solar system and beyond.
+The Canberra Deep Space Communication Complex is a vital part of NASA’s Deep Space Network, sending and receiving data and commands with dozens of spacecraft exploring the planets of our solar system and the universe beyond.

-As one of only three tracking stations in the world, the Complex features giant radio antennas, including a 70 metre steerable antenna—the largest in the Southern Hemisphere—and the historic ‘dish’ which relayed the first images of men walking on the Moon.
+As one of only three tracking stations in the world, the Complex features several giant radio antennas, including a 70 metre steerable dish—the largest in the Southern Hemisphere—plus the original historic dish which relayed the first images of humans walking on the Moon.

-Located just 45 minutes from Canberra, the Canberra Space Centre showcases the past, present and future of space exploration.
-You can take in views of the Complex, explore interactive displays, and see real space hardware.
+Located just 45 minutes from the city, the Canberra Space Centre showcases displays and exhibits on the past, present and future of space exploration.
+Open every day, visitors can take in views of the Complex, explore interactive displays and see real space hardware.